risk-first/website/introduction/One-Size-Fits-No-One.md

 > "All methodologies are based on fear.
 You try to set up habits to prevent your fears from becoming reality." - [Extreme Programming Explained, _Kent Beck_](http://amzn.eu/d/1vSqAWa)

 The promise of any methodology is that it will help you manage certain [Hidden Risks](Glossary#hidden-risk).
 But this comes at the expense of the _effort_ you put into the practices of the methodology.
-As we've said many times, a lot of the problems on a software project are [Hidden Risks](Glossary#hidden-risk), and so there is an act of faith here:  we are following a methodology because it purports to avoid risks we don't actually know about.

 A methodology offers us a route through the [Risk Landscape](Glossary#risk-landscape), based on the risks that the designers of the methodology care about.
 When we use the methodology, it means that we are baking into our behaviour actions to avoid those risks.

 ### Methodological Failure

 When we [take action](Glossary#taking-action) according to a methodology, we expect the [Pay-Off](Glossary#pay-off), and if this doesn't materialise, then we feel the methodology is failing us.
-But it could just be that it is inappropriate to the _type of project_ we are running.
+It could just be that it is inappropriate to the _type of project_ we are running.
 Our [Risk Landscape](Glossary#risk-landscape) may not be the one the designers of the methodology envisaged.
 For example:

- - [NASA](https://standards.nasa.gov/standard/nasa/nasa-std-87398) don't follow an agile methodology when launching space craft:  there's no two-weekly launch that they can iterate over, and the the risks of losing a rocket or satellite are simply too great to allow for iteration in production.
+ - NASA [don't follow an agile methodology](https://standards.nasa.gov/standard/nasa/nasa-std-87398) when launching space craft:  there's no two-weekly launch that they can iterate over, and the the risks of losing a rocket or satellite are simply too great to allow for iteration in production.
 The risk profile is just all wrong: you need to manage the risk of _losing hardware_ over the risk of _requirements changing_.

  - Equally, regulatory projects often require big, up-front, waterfall-style design:  keeping regulators happy is often about showing that you have a well-planned path to achieving the regulation.
 Often, the changes need to be reviewed and approved by regulators and other stakeholders in advance of their implementation.
 This can't be done with an approach of "iterate for a few months".

  - At the other end of the spectrum, [Facebook used to have](https://mashable.com/2014/04/30/facebooks-new-mantra-move-fast-with-stability/?europe=true) an approach of "move fast and break things".
-This may have been optimal when they were trying mitigate the risk of being out-innovated by competitors within the fast-evolving sphere of social networking.  _Used to have_, because now they have modified this to ["move fast with stable infrastructure"](https://www.cnet.com/news/zuckerberg-move-fast-and-break-things-isnt-how-we-operate-anymore/), perhaps as a reflection of the fact that their biggest risk isn't competition, but bad publicity.
+This may have been optimal when they were trying mitigate the risk of being out-innovated by competitors within the fast-evolving sphere of social networking.  _Used to have_, because now they have modified this to ["move fast with stable infrastructure"](https://www.cnet.com/news/zuckerberg-move-fast-and-break-things-isnt-how-we-operate-anymore/), perhaps as a reflection of the fact that their biggest risk is no longer competition, but bad publicity.

 ## Choosing A Methodology